SlimIO/Windrive/README.md

 ## Roadmap 1.1.0

-- Add complete tests & coverage support.
+- Push tests coverage to 100%
-- Add more comments to improve support.
+- Improve error handling in CPP with GetLastError() & FormatMessage()
 - Add CPPLint to lint cpp files